-One in nine Americans age 65 and older has Alzheimer’s disease (AD), a devastating illness that wipes patients’ memories and robs family and friends of their loved one even before the patient succumbs to the disease.1 As a person gets older, the risk of developing Alzheimer’s increases and by 2030, 20% of the U.S. population is expected to be age 65 or older, so that number could increase dramatically.1
+One in nine Americans age 65 and older has Alzheimer’s disease (AD), a devastating illness that gradually erodes memory and cognitive function, affecting patients and their families long before the disease reaches its final stages.¹ As the population ages, the burden will continue to grow.
+By 2030, 20% of the U.S. population is expected to be age 65 or older, increasing the number of people at risk for developing Alzheimer’s disease.¹

 The Alzheimer’s Association reported that clinical trial sites for memory impairment drugs do not cohesively align with areas that have larger populations of individuals 60 years of age and older, causing strain on sites in areas of higher density senior populations and leaving other individuals having to travel 50 miles to get to a clinical trial site.
 This has led to lower performance and delayed timelines.3 Additionally, Alzheimer’s disease disproportionately affects minorities, with 19% of Black/African American and 14% of Hispanic/Latino adults age 65 and older having AD, compared to 10% of White/Caucasian seniors.1